 This is because seedlings or cuttings can get dehydrated in environments that are too warm since they can’t keep up with the water demand on a non-existent or newly developing root system.
-As a rule of thumb, light-loving plants like fluorescent lighting kept at a distance of 6 to 12 in. and HID lighting at least a couple feet away from their tops.
+As a rule of thumb, light-loving plants like fluorescent lighting kept at a distance of 6 to 12 in. and HID lighting at least a couple of feet away from their tops.

 For cuttings, this author finds between 800 and 1,200 lumens of T5 lighting provides the best results.
 Two 4-ft. long tubes roots two 1,020 trays nicely.
 Seedlings can start with similar lighting conditions.

-Maintaining steady temperature of about 80°F in the humidity dome typically gives the best balance between fast development and less risk of problems.
+Maintaining a steady temperature of about 80°F in the humidity dome typically gives the best balance between fast development and less risk of problems.
 Usually maintaining a light cycle of 18 hours on proves optimal for most varieties, however, if it gets colder with the lights out, the lights can be left on 24/7.
 If it gets too warm under the covered dome, you’ll need to move the light source further away.
-Keep in mind though that venting warm air away with powerful vent fans is not advisable, even with a snug fitting dome.
+Keep in mind though that venting warm air away with powerful vent fans is not advisable, even with a snug-fitting dome.

 When the time is right

 Once about 75% of the seedlings have emerged or cuttings are showing roots, it’s time for the young crop to gradually get acquainted with the outside world.
 If left under the dome for longer, they will stretch and grow soft and weak, thus wasting your earlier efforts to promote optimal health.
 Start by taking the dome off for an hour or two and then recover by letting it sit covered for a few more hours.
 Then uncover for longer.
 If no signs of wilting appear, your plants are ready to stand uncovered.